-Professors R. De Jong, R. Hoeksema (chair), L. Van Poolen Associate Professors J. Bandstrat M. Vander Wal Assistant Professors R. Brouwer, B. Post, R. Van Andel Instructor S. Vander Leestt
+Professors A. Blystra, R. De Jong, R. Hoeksema (chair), L. Van Poolen Assistant Professors R. Brouwer, G. Ermer, E. Nielsen, B. Post Instructor S. Vander Leest

-CALVIN COLLEGE offers a Bachelor of Science in Engineering degree (B.S.E.) with concentrations in civil, electrical, and mechanical engineering.
-The B.S.E. program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.
-For details of this program see pages 76-79.
+Calvin college offers a Bachelor of Science in Engineering degree (B.S.E.) with concentrations in civil, electrical, and mechanical engineering.
+The B.S.E. program is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (A.B.E.T.).
+For details of this program see pages 81-85.

 A group major in engineering and physics or geology may be appropriate for some students.
 The group major in engineering and geology consists of Engineering 101, 202, 205, and 305; Geology 151, 152, 201, and 212; plus four approved electives, two of which must be from engineering or geology and two approved cognates from a third department within the Science Division.
 At least two of the geology and / or engineering courses must be at the 300 level.
 The group major in engineering and physics consists of twelve courses.
 Ten of these must be from the engineering and physics departments, with no fewer than four from either.
 The remaining two cognate courses must be chosen from a third department within the Science Division.
 A group major in engineering and chemistry is available for those who wish to pursue chemical engineering in graduate school.
-The group major consists of Engineering 101, 202, 204, 205, and 284: Chemistry 103-104 or 105-201, 261, 262, 317, and 318.
+The group major consists of Engineering 101, 202, 204, 205, and 284; Chemistry 103-104 or 105-201, 261, 262, 317, and 318.
 Cognate requirements are Mathematics 161, 162, 261, 231 and Physics 126, 186, and 225.
 Group majors are also available to Pre-Architecture students who wish to obtain a bachelors degree at Calvin before going on to a professional school.
+Group majors are not accredited by A.B.E.T.

 The Engineering Department is served by an advisory council.
-Current members are Mr. Ned Nielsen of Laser Alignment (chair), Mr. Larry Aldrink of Stow & Davis, Mr. Ron Bos, Keebler Co., Mr. Bruce Bradshaw, Pandrol Jackson, Inc., Mr. Leonard DeRooy, P.E., of Greiner, Inc., Mr. Alvin Elders of Haworth Corporation, Mr. Tim Friend, X-Rite Inc., Mr. Paul Newhof of Newhof and Winer, Mr. Tom Newhof, Prein and Newhof, Mr. Gary Post of Muskegon Construction Company, Mr. Charles Spoelhof of Eastman Kodak, Inc., and Dr. Lambert Vander Kooi of Western Michigan University.
+Current members are Mr. Larry Aldrink of Stow & Davis, Mr. Ron Bos, Keebler Co., Mr. Bruce Bradshaw, Pandrol Jackson, Inc., Mr. Leonard DeRooy, P.E., of Greiner, Inc., Mr. Alvin Elders of Haworth Corporation, Mr. Tim Friend, X-Rite Inc., Mr. Paul Newhof of Newhof and Winer, Mr. Tom Newhof of Prein and Newhof (chair), Mr. Gary Post of Muskegon Construction Company, Mr. Charles Spoelhof of Eastman Kodak, Inc., and Dr. Lambert Vander Kooi of Western Michigan University.
 Calvin College is an affiliate member of the American Society for Engineering Education (ASEE) and the Junior Engineering Technical Society (JETS).
+Calvin College has student chapters of ASCE and ASME.

 101 Introduction to Engineering Design and Graphical Communication.
-F. An introduction to the design process by means of lectures and design projects.
+F. An introduction to the design process by means of lectures, computer work, and projects.
 Readings are assigned in design related areas of creative thinking and modeling.
-The student is also introduced to computer software tools for engineering design.
+Readings, lectures, and discussions also examine the areas of technology in society, engineering ethics, engineering liability, and human factors in design.
+The student is introduced to computer software tools for engineering design.
 This includes CAD and spreadsheet software.
 The drawing laboratory introduces graphical techniques for spatial analysis.
-This includes orthographic projection, freehand sketching, pictorial representation, sections, basic dimensioning and tolerancing.
+This includes orthographic projection, free-hand sketching, pictorial representation, sections, basic dimensioning and tolerancing.
 Staff.

-102 Engineering Communication, Perspective, and Design.
+102 Engineering Communication, Analysis and Design.
 S, half course.
-A continuation of 101 in which graphical presentation culminates in the working drawing.
-Readings, lectures, and discussions examine the areas of the role of technology in society, engineering ethics, engineering liability, and human factors in design.
+A continuation of 101 which covers graphical communication of technical data as well as fundamentals of engineering problem solving and modeling.
+The course makes use of spreadsheet and equation solver software.
 An engineering project is assigned to further enhance creative skills in design.
-Prerequisites: 101, enrollment in Computer Science 141.
+Prerequisites: 101 or 105.
 Staff.